-Carol, Tyrese, and their 3 little children (psycho included), are still walking along the train tracks on their way to Terminus.
-They have been walking for days without another map or sign, in sight to encourage them to continue towards the land of whatever-Terminus-is.
-I don’t think Terminus is as close as a few days of walking, based on that centered star on the map, and all the roads that lead there, it may be farther then they expect.
+Carol, Tyrese, and their 3 little children (psycho included) are still walking along the train tracks on their way to Terminus.
+They have been walking for days without another map or sign insight to encourage them to continue towards the land of Terminus.
+I don’t think Terminus is as close as a few days of walking, based on that centered star on the map.
+It may be farther then they expect.

-Lizzie is trying to help Carol with her night-watch responsibilities and showing her she is this strong little girl that has guts to take on whatever needs to be done.
+Lizzie is trying to help Carol with her night-watch responsibilities and trying to prove to her that she is this strong little girl that has guts to take on whatever needs to be done.
 And all the while, I’m praying that Carol can see through this tough girl persona to the inner Charles Manson inside.
-Carol doesn’t give her any responsibilities, but provides her with warm words and a hug, which makes me think that she can’t see it.
+Carol doesn’t give her any responsibilities but provides her with warm words and a hug, which makes me think that she can’t see it.
 I know Tyrese can’t see it, so I resign myself to believe that all hope is lost.

-Till Carol and Tyrese, have a heart to heart about Mica and Lizzie.
-Carol reveals to him that she has noticed that although Lizzie, appears stronger then her sister, she doesn’t understand the walkers.
+That’s till Carol and Tyrese have a heart to heart about Mika and Lizzie.
+Carol reveals to him that she has noticed that although Lizzie appears stronger than her sister, she doesn’t understand the walkers.
 Somehow, in Lizzie’s mind, the walkers are just people that have “changed”.

 Which is true.
 The zombies are people that have changed, in theory, but she believes that their mental capacity is the same, only expressed differently.
 Something similar to a pet that cannot tell his owner that it is hungry, so it tugs at their pants to get their attention.

 The crew finds a lovely home they can stay in for the night.
 They collect pecans, find fresh water, and hope to lure some deer for dinner.
-Carol takes this time to try to teach Mica to defend herself, since she is the sweeter of the two sisters.
-Mica does not intend to kill a human being or animal (no deer for dinner), and has trouble killing walkers, although she does when she needs to.
+Carol takes this time to try to teach Mika to defend herself since she is the sweeter of the two sisters.
+Mika does not intend to kill a human being or animal (no deer for dinner) and has trouble killing walkers, although she does when she needs to.
 She doesn’t want to kill a being even if it means her own life.
-It seems that her sisters disregard for life, has made her the extreme opposite.
+It seems that her sister’s disregard for life has made her the extreme opposite.

-Before Mica, can talk some sense into Lizzie for feeding the zombie.
-A group of burnt walkers show up and they run back to the house, where Carol and Tyrese begin to shoot the walkers that follow.
-(The walkers are coming from some distant fire they had spotted.
-That’s why they are burnt) In this instance, Lizzie involves herself in shooting the walkers.
+Before Mika can talk some sense into Lizzie for feeding the zombie, a group of burnt walkers shows up and they’re forced back to the house.
+Carol and Tyrese begin to shoot the walkers that follow.
+The walkers are coming from some distant fire they had spotted.
+In this instance, Lizzie involves herself in shooting the walkers.
 This is where a logical person would make a connection.
 I want to befriend the walkers, but if I stay too long they will kill me and I fear them.
 Thus, walkers are my enemy.
 Right?

 But later on, she finds a female walker to run around and be her playmate.
-She even names her Griselda, after a doll Mica named in the house.
-Till, Carol comes in and stabs it in the head.
+She even names her Griselda, after a doll Mika named in the house.
+That’s when Carol comes in and stabs it in the head.
 I think it’s clear this girl has no grip on reality and is very damaged.
 Something isn’t clicking up there, even if her life is at risk, and that’s a major problem.

 Tyrese wants to settle down in this new home with the girls and try having a normal life, instead of continuing on to Terminus.
 And frankly, Carol is welcome to the idea, although Lizzie is a major liability.

-Nonetheless, they leave Judith and Mica under Lizzie’s care when they go out.
+Nonetheless, they leave Judith and Mika under Lizzie’s care when they go out.

 Can someone explain to me WHY?
-When at this point, all her mental issues have been established?
-When they return, Mica is dead, because Lizzie wanted to show that Mica could come back as a zombie, as the same person she was before.
-Such a sad moment, poor innocent Mica lying on the floor.
+When at this point all her mental issues have been established?
+When they return, Mika is dead, because Lizzie wanted to show that Mika could come back as a zombie, as the same person she was before.
+Such a sad moment, poor innocent Mika lying on the floor.
 Lucky they returned so quickly, Lizzie planned to do the same to Judith.

 Look at the flowers Lizzie.